freeCodeCamp/guide/src/pages/linux/lamp-stack/index.md

 The server programming language or middleware layer of the LAMP stack is usually PHP, though it has frequently been substituted with (or used alongside) Python, Perl, or other languages.

+#Instalation

+In debian and its derivatives one can easily setup a lampstack by issuing the command Sudo apt install lamp-server^